Racism in association football: Poland

 According to The Stephen Roth Institute for the Study of Contemporary Antisemitism and Racism, football stadiums in Poland are a recruiting ground for extremist organisations.
 As of 2001, neo-fascist symbols were a common sight there.

 During the Extraordinary Congress of the International Football Federation (FIFA), held in Buenos Aires from 6–7 July 2001, the problem of racism in Polish football was discussed and Polish national football association was called to join the struggle against racism.
 The problem of anti-Semitism in Polish football has drawn international criticism.
 Poland was named as one of the worst offenders, in British Member of Parliament John Mann report, which describes anti-Semitic incidents in 18 countries across Europe.
 It was noted that Polish fans routinely call each other "Jews" as a term of abuse.
 In April 2008, ŁKS Łódź player Arkadiusz Mysona wore a shirt which said "Śmierć żydzewskiej kurwie" ("Death to Widzew-Jewish Whore", which is word play used by the LKS Łódź supporters, who call fans of their local rivals "Jews") after a match in the Polish Ekstraklasa.
 Mysona said afterwards that the shirt was given to him by a fan and he had not checked it.

 In 2003, the Polish anti-racist "Never Again" Association organized a tournament with the slogan "Let's Kick Racism out of the Stadiums", imploring the Polish Football Association to act against racism in the sport.
 In 2012, ahead of UEFA Euro 2012, the Polish anti-racist "Never Again" Association launched one of the most extensive anti-racist campaigns in football, as a long-standing partner of the Fare network.
 The BBC Panorama program toured football matches in Poland before UEFA Euro 2012, jointly held in Poland and Ukraine.
 The journalists recorded "a chorus of anti-Semitic chanting" and witnessed "black football players enduring monkey chants from the terraces".

 In March 2025, the Football Association of Ireland reported a racist incident in an under-17 match in Poland.

 Portugal

 In 2015, Portuguese international player Renato Sanches was targeted with monkey chants by Rio Ave supporters while leaving the pitch in a Benfica match at Vila do Conde.
 The player jokingly responded to the chants by clapping and making a monkey pose.

 In 2017, former Benfica footballer Nélson Semedo was racially insulted in a match at Vitória de Guimarães.
 He did not leave the pitch and chairs were thrown at him after he reacted to the racial slurs.

 In 2020, former Porto footballer Moussa Marega left the pitch after he was subjected to racists insults at Vitória de Guimarães.

+In February 2026, the Champions League match between Benfica and Real Madrid was temporarily halted due to alleged racist abuse of Madrid's Vinícius Júnior by Benfica player Gianluca Prestianni.
+Prestianni denied the allegations, but received a provisional one-match ban, although continued to train with the Benfica team.
+Later that month, Benfica banned 5 fans for racism.
+Prestianni later received a six-match ban for homophobic abuse of Vinicius.